shashanksb17/django-chat-app/README.md

+Here is the updated `README.md` file with Docker instructions added:

 # [Django Chat Application](https://django-chat-application.onrender.com)

 The Django Chat Application is a web-based platform that allows users to engage in real-time chat conversations with their friends, manage their profiles, send and accept friend requests, and search for other users within the application.
 This project provides a user-friendly interface for communication and social interaction, utilizing API calls and polling for real-time chat updates.